-I received professional training from a reputable placenta encapsulation training organization, which involved 16 hours classroom and hands-on practice, plus OSHA Blood-Borne Pathogen training.
+I received professional training, which involved 16 hours of classroom and hands-on practice and included OSHA Blood-Borne Pathogen training.
 The method of encapsulation I use is based in Traditional Chinese Medicine and involves steaming the placenta prior to dehydrating.

 You have options when choosing to encapsulate your placenta.

 I can encapsulate your placenta in your own home, where you will have the opportunity to observe the whole process, ask questions, and even take pictures.
 With this option, I will come to your home on two consecutive days, for approximately 2 hours each day.
 I will bring all my own equipment and sanitize your kitchen each day before I begin and before I leave.
-I will provide you with guidance on how to safely transport your placenta home from the hospital and proper storage until you are ready for me to come encapsulate.
+If you deliver in the hospital, I will provide you with guidance on how to safely transport your placenta home from the hospital and proper storage until you are ready for me to come encapsulate.

 If you prefer, I can encapsulate your placenta in my home, I will pick your placenta up and return your capsules to you at an agreed-upon location and time.
 I use the same sanitation procedures at my home as I would use at your home, and I will be happy to discuss the process with you and answer any questions you may have.

 Either way, you can rest assured that I am handling and processing your placenta safely and professionally.